intel-analytics/BigDL-2.x/docs/docs/APIGuide/PipelineAPI/inference.md

 ### **Load pre-trained PyTorch model**
 Load Pytorch model with corresponding `loadPyTorch` methods (`load_pytorch` for Python and `doLoadPyTorch` for Scala).

-**Python**

-Before loading PyTorch model with path in python, user should save it using zoo_pickle_module in python, like:
+Before loading PyTorch model, user should save the model using zoo_pickle_module in python, like:

 ```python
 from zoo.pipeline.api.torch import zoo_pickle_module